pypa/distlib/docs/overview.rst

   distribution or uploading documentation.
 Support is included for verifying SSL connections (with domain matching) and signing/verifying packages using GnuPG.

+  .. note:: Since this API was developed, a number of features of PyPI have been
+     turned off for various reasons - for example, documentation uploads, XMLRPC search API - and a number of APIs have changed (e.g. PyPI no longer shows GnuPG signatures).
+For now, the ``distlib.index`` API should be considered not fully reliable, mostly due to changes in PyPI where there has not been enough time to catch up with them.

 * The package ``distlib.metadata``, which implements distribution metadata as defined by :pep:`643`, :pep:`566`, :pep:`345`, :pep:`314` and :pep:`241`.

+  .. note:: In the past ``distlib`` has tracked metadata proposals in PEPs even when
+     they were draft, but this has proven to be too time-consuming.
+The current policy is not to track standards proactively while they're still being thrashed out, but to look instead at starting to implement them once they're marked ``Final``.

 * The package ``distlib.markers``, which implements environment markers as defined by :pep:`508`.
 * The package ``distlib.manifest``, which implements lists of files used